-Summit Rescue takes place at the peak of the mountain where the patient steers the balloon to rescue hikers and bring them back to the safety of the chalet.

-The patient is asked to counteract different obstacles using cognitive planning, problem solving, and trunk control movements.
+This sub-activity takes place at the peak of the mountain where the player has to steer the balloon to bring hikers who made it to the summit.
+The patient has to counteract different obstacles using cognitive planning, problem-solving, and trunk control movements.